Section 803 Naming and Renaming of Physical Facilities

 ii.
 Existing Facilities: The gift(s) shall provide a substantial amount of funding for maintenance, repairs, and/or enhancement or renovation of a facility or space.

 6. Duration of Naming.
 Naming for an honoree or a donor is generally granted for the useful life of the entity.
-The University may deem the naming period concluded in certain circumstances, including but not limited to:
+The University, with Board of Trustees approval, may deem the naming period concluded in certain circumstances, including but not limited to:

 a.
 If the purpose for which the named entity is or needs to be significantly altered, is no longer needed/ceases to exist.